-Your family income and the new Child Care Subsidy
+Your family income and the Child Care Subsidy

-Your combined family income is one of three key factors that determines how much Child Care Subsidy you will receive from 2 July 2018.
+Your combined family income is one of three key factors that determines how much Child Care Subsidy you will receive.
 Generally, as family income increases, the amount of Government subsidy decreases.

 The other two factors determining your Child Care Subsidy is your fortnightly activity